PaddlePaddle/VisualDL/demo/README.md

 we can use the Python SDK in MxNet, but it seems that only the outside program can only retrieve parameters in epoch callbacks, that limits the number of steps for visualization.

+## PyTorch CNN
+Locates in `./pytorch`.

+This shows how to use VisualDL in PyTorch for a CNN on `cifar10` dataset.
+We visualize the loss in Scalar, two convolutional layers in Image, the change trend of conv1 weights in Histogram and the final model graph in Graph.